 1. What is an opt-in list?

-An opt-in list is a list of email addresses of individuals who have voluntarily subscribed to receive emails from a particular business or organization.
+An opt-in list is a list of people’s email addresses who have signed up to receive emails from a business or organization.

 2. What is a bounced email?